dd9jn/rfc4880bis/crypto-refresh.md

 The table's initial headings and values can be found in {{ec-curves}}.
 Adding a new elliptic curve algorithm to OpenPGP MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-## Elliptic Curve Point and Value Wire Formats
+## Elliptic Curve Point and Scalar Wire Formats

 This document requests IANA add a registry of wire formats that represent elliptic curve points.
 The table's initial headings and values can be found in {{ec-point-wire-formats}}.
 Adding a new EC point wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-This document also requests IANA add a registry of wire formats that represent elliptic curve values.
+This document also requests IANA add a registry of wire formats that represent scalars for use with elliptic curve cryptography.
-The table's initial headings and values can be found in {{ec-value-wire-formats}}.
+The table's initial headings and values can be found in {{ec-scalar-wire-formats}}.
-Adding a new EC value wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.
+Adding a new EC scalar wire format MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ## Changes to existing registries